 Psychology of the Fad Diet

 Excess weight is a problem that slowly creeps up on us.
-You don't pack on that extra 40 pounds overnight.
+You don’t pack on that extra 40 pounds overnight.
 The weight is gradually added to your frame through poor diet and lifestyle choices.
 A few failures of dieting or exercise here or there can go mostly unnoticed.
 It is when these failures become a part of our daily lifestyle that we have a problem on our hands.
-The biggest enemy of anyone who struggles to control their weight is a lack of self-awareness
+The biggest enemy of anyone who struggles to control their weight is a lack of self-awareness.
+We let our right-hand turn into little automatic machines that stuff food into our face without us even realizing it.

 Many of us eat out of worry.
 We eat while thinking about our relationships, jobs, world events, tomorrow’s to-do list.
 Very few of us actually focus on our eating while we are eating.
 We can all relate to that sensation of driving somewhere and not even realizing how we got to our destination.
 Our thoughts were preoccupied for the entire drive, and yet somehow we got there anyway.
 Eating works the same way.
 We eat without being aware of what we are doing.
 This is how the excess weight creeps on.